CameronDevine/StateMint/paper/paper.md

 # Web Interface

 The [web interface](http://statemint.camerondevine.me/) has text boxes for entering equations and variables.
-These equations must be entered in the form defined by Rowell and Wormley [@rowell1997].
+A special form of the constraint equations is required, as described in the tutorial, based on the work of Rowell and Wormley [@rowell1997].
 Once entered, the equations are sent to the Lambda function and the dynamic system model is returned.
 The results are then displayed as rendered math or code which can be copied into \LaTeX, Matlab, Python, or Mathematica.
 Examples and documentation are built in to make learning how to use the interface as painless as possible.